-- a) Describe the role of the Company's Technical and Merger and Acquisition Committee. - b) Disclose whether or not the Board has a Technical and Merger and Acquisition Committee composed entirely of independent directors. - 9.
-Other Board Committees If the Board has standing committees other than the Audit Committee, the Nominating and Corporate Governance Committee, the Compensation Committee and the Technical and Merger and Acquisition Committee, identify the committees and describe their function.
+- a) Disclose whether or not the Board has a Technical and Merger and Acquisition Committee composed entirely of independent directors. - b) Describe the role of the Company's Technical and Merger and Acquisition Committee. - Other Board Committees If the Board has standing committees other than the Audit Committee, the Nominating and Corporate Governance Committee, the Compensation Committee and the Technical and Merger and Acquisition Committee, identify the committees and describe their function. - 10.
+Assessments - Disclose whether or not the Board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
+If assessments are regularly conducted, describe the process used for the assessment.
+If assessments are not regularly conducted, describe how the Board satisfies itself that the Board, its committees, and its individual directors are performing effectively.